TomDDG/ZXPicoMD/Code/README.md

 ## Notes on Cartridge Formatting

 As noted above `FORMAT` is the only time when the sector headers are written to the cartridge and as such the ZX PicoMD needs to be aware that a format is happening.
-During a format the IF1 will acutally write more than the 528bytes exepected during a write operation, 99bytes if using the standard ROM routines.
+During a format the IF1 will actually write more than the 528bytes expected during a write operation, 99bytes if using the standard ROM routines.
 These additional bytes are used by the ZX PicoMD to identify that a format is happening.

 During a format the IF1 sends all 254 sectors in turn, writing the header with the sector number and cartridge name and a data block with `0xfc` in all bytes.
 The IF1 then verifies all the data blocks checking the bytes are always `0xfc` and marking any bad sectors for a final write phase.
-This final pahse enables all the good sectors by clearing the data block only, basically writing `0x00` to all bytes.
+This final phase enables all the good sectors by clearing the data block only, basically writing `0x00` to all bytes.
 A bad sector is noted by an EOF flag (`0x02`) with a data length of 0, the data block is also not reset to `0x00` and remains as `0xfc`.

 In order for the IF1 to determine if a sector is good it is important that these additional 99bytes are presented back during the verification phase.
 The 99 extra bytes are always the same (`0xfc`) so there is no need to store them in the image file.
 When using a MF128 these extra 99bytes are not sent, however a single `0x80` byte is, which also needs to be presented back.